Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 57CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(RttJointStateSubscriber)

-Create this source code in the src directory with the file name “RttJointStateSubscriber.cpp” .
-Then write the following build process in CMakeLists.txt in the src directory.
+Create this source code in the src directory with the filename “RttJointStateSubscriber.cpp”.
+Then add the following build configuration to CMakeLists.txt in the src directory:

 choreonoid_add_simple_controller(RttJointStateSubscriber RttJointStateSubscriber.cpp)